Fifth Business: Plot summary

-Dunstan Ramsay, an aging history teacher at Colborne College, becomes enraged by the patronizing tone of a newspaper article announcing his recent retirement, which appears to portray him as an unremarkable old man with no notable accomplishments to his name.
-Hoping to prove that he has lived a worthwhile and fulfilling life, Ramsay pens an indignant letter to the school's headmaster relating the story of his life, beginning with a childhood memory of an incident that occurred in his hometown of Deptford, Ontario in December 1908.
+Dunstan Ramsay, aging history teacher at Colborne College, is enraged by the patronizing tone of a newspaper article announcing his retirement.
+Hoping to prove that he has lived a worthwhile and fulfilling life, Ramsay pens a letter to the school's headmaster retelling the story.

-During a quarrel with a ten-year-old Ramsay (then known as "Dunstable Ramsay"), Ramsay’s wealthy friend Percy Boyd Staunton angrily hurls a snowball at him, but accidentally hits his heavily pregnant neighbor Mary Dempster, causing her to prematurely give birth to a sickly child called "Paul".
+Ramsay (who as a child was known as Dunstable, his mother's maiden name) starts with the defining incident of his life, that in which a snowball thrown by Percy Boyd Staunton, and intended for himself, accidentally hits Mary Dempster.
+Mrs. Dempster, pregnant young wife of the town's Baptist preacher Amasa Dempster, is sent into labour by the shock.
+Her sickly son Paul is born prematurely.
+This event ties these four characters together for the rest of the novel.

 Apparently afflicted with severe mental trauma by the incident, Mrs. Dempster's behavior grows progressively more erratic until she is ostracized from polite society after being found having sex with a homeless tramp in a gravel pit, leading Paul Dempster to become an outcast in the village.
 While Ramsay takes pity on Paul and often keeps him company, Staunton refuses to take responsibility for throwing the snowball.
 The rift between the two deepens after Staunton begins a romantic relationship with Ramsay's crush Leola Cruikshank.

 When Ramsay's gravely injured brother Willie apparently makes a miraculous recovery after Mrs. Dempster prays at his bedside, Ramsay comes to suspect that Mrs. Dempster is capable of performing miracles, which is seemingly confirmed after Ramsay himself has a vision of her shortly before miraculously surviving an artillery blast at the Battle of Ypres in World War I, losing his left leg in the process.
 Upon awakening in a military hospital from a six-month coma, he learns that he was initially presumed dead and posthumously won a Victoria Cross, and that his parents died from Spanish Influenza before learning that he was still alive.
 While recovering in the hospital, Ramsay has an affair with nurse Diana Marfleet, but breaks up with her after rejecting her marriage proposal, prompting Diana to playfully nickname him "Dunstan" after the 10th-century English saint who supposedly resisted the temptations of the Devil; this conversation later inspires Ramsay to have his first name legally changed to "Dunstan".
 Upon returning to Deptford, he learns that Staunton has become engaged to Leola, while Mrs. Dempster has been taken in by a relative after apparently going insane, and Paul Dempster has run away from home to join the circus.